netxms/netxms-doc/admin/appendix.rst

        restart commands.
 A command is sent by another instance of agent, launched with -k or -K parameter.
 Used on Windows during upgrade process.
      - yes
+   * - EnableCertificateRevocationChecks
+     - Enable (yes) or disable (no) certificate revocation checks (CRL/OCSP) during file signature verification.
+When enabled, Windows will contact CRL distribution points or OCSP responders to verify that certificates in the signing chain have not been revoked.
+This requires network access to the CA's revocation endpoints and may introduce delays during verification.
+Can also be controlled via registry key ``HKLM\Software\NetXMS\EnableCertificateRevocationChecks`` (DWORD);
+       agent configuration takes precedence over registry.
+Windows only.
+     - no
    * - EnableProxy
      - Enable (yes) or disable (no) agent proxy functionality.
      - no